greenscreens-io/quark-java/README.md

 ### Important!!!
  - To use "javax" version for older Java EE8 servers, use Quark 5.0.0.
- - To use "jakarta" version for Java Jakarta EE, use Quar 6.0.0. or newer.
+ - To use "jakarta" version for Java Jakarta EE, use Quark 6.0.0. or newer.

 ### Build

 1. Clone repository to local drive